-2014 marks the 25th anniversary of the adoption of the UN Convention on the Rights of the Child , the most widely ratified of all Human Rights treaties.
-The EU is strongly committed to the ratification an implementation of the UN Convention on the Rights of the Child and its optional protocols .
+The EU’s commitment to protecting children is underlined in the EU Guidelines on the Rights of the Child , a revision will be carried out in 2016.
+The EU is also committed to promoting the ratification and implementation of the UN Convention on the Rights of the Child and its optional protocols .

 2016 is an important year for international development.
 Work will begin on the process of implementation of the Agenda 2030for Sustainable Development